Have you seen Tweets where the image has a description on the bottom and clicking the image actually takes you to a website?

 Creating Tweets from a Website Card

 At this point, the Twitter card is created and you can use it as many times as you like to post new tweets with the card.
-As soon as you click the “Create card” button a pop-up will appear and you can create your first tweet with this card from there.
+As soon as you click the “Create” button, you’ll be taken to the cards library where you’ll create the Tweet.

-Notice that even though the image is clickable, I still included a shortened link to the post in the copy of the tweet.
-A lot of Twitter users are accustomed to finding links in between the copy and the hashtag(s) (assuming there are any).
-I advise sticking with this format to get the most opportunities to drive traffic from this tweet.
+Notice that even though the image is clickable, I still included a shortened link to the post in the copy of the Tweet.
+A lot of Twitter users are accustomed to finding links in the Tweet copy.
+I advise sticking with this format to get the most opportunities to drive traffic from your Tweet.

 Here’s the finished product of my example above: